-Sponsor: Rep. Hodges
+Sponsor: Rep. G. Hodges

-HB2004 creates a new Arkansas Code section at § 20-76-114 to require a custodial or noncustodial parent to cooperate with the Office of Child Support Enforcement (OCSE) as a condition of eligibility for the Supplemental Nutrition Assistance Program (SNAP) administered by the Department of Human Services (DHS) as permitted by federal regulation at 7 C.F.R. § 273.11(o) and (p).
+HB1731 creates a new section at § 20-76-117 providing that the Department of Human Services (DHS) require custodial and noncustodial parents to cooperate with the Office of Child Support Enforcement (OCSE) as a condition of eligibility for Supplemental Nutrition Assistance Program (SNAP) benefits as permitted by federal regulation at 7 C.F.R. § 273.11.